nhankennydiep/nhankennydiep/README.md

 # Hello, I'm Kenny ! 👋

 Currently following the journey to become the developper I want to be.
-- 🔭 Currently learning and working on multiple frontend and backend with MySQL
+- 🔭 Currently learning and working on multiple frontend and backend with MySQL & Php
 - 📚 Learning everything and improving what I've learned because the path is long but very interesting !
 - 🏭 Looking for an internship
 <br>